What does a bookkeeper do?

 A successful bookkeeper has a mix of formal education, certifications and real-world experience.
 Math skills are arguably the most important for bookkeepers, but they must also have:

 - The ability to communicate complex data in a clear way

 - Exceptional organizational skills

 - Customer service skills

 - Payroll accounting skills

 Is this job description sample not quite what you’re looking for?
-Don’t worry—we’ve got other samples for similar positions.
-Use these to target a different role or to get inspired for your Bookkeeper job description.
+Don’t worry — we’ve got other samples for similar positions.
+You can use these to target a different role or get inspiration for your bookkeeper job description.

 What is the difference between a bookkeeper and an accountant?